googlefonts/gftools/docs/gftools-builder/README.md

 - *copy*: Copies a file.
 Used internally when generating multiple variants from the same intermediate file.
 - *featureFreeze*: Runs `pyftfeaturefreeze` with the arguments provided in `args`.
 - *subspace*: Runs `fonttools varLib.instancer` to subspace a variable font according to the values in `axes`. `args` are added to the command line.
+- *avar2ToAvar1*: Runs `gftools-avar2-to-avar1` to flatten an avar2 variable font into an avar1 variable font by resampling the designspace at the locations implied by the font's avar2 and gvar tables. `args` are added to the command line.
 - *hbsubset*: Uses `hb-subset` to slim down a font binary.
 - *addSubset*: Adds a subset from another font using `gftools-add-ds-subsets`
     - `directory`: the intermediary folder used to store the source(s) the subset(s) is taken from